CDTDigital/cal-notify/README.md

 [Signup on Cal-Notify Website to be notified for emergencies in your area!](http://cal-notify.symsoftsolutions.com).
 If you wish to see the administrative interface please login with username testAdmin1@test.com and password 123testadmin

-## Technical Appraoch
+## Technical Approach

-To quickly design and develop a working prototype, we used a combination of user-centered design and agile development methods.
-We used Scrum as our Agile framework while we adhered to the principles of the agile manifesto for clear communication and workflow amongst the team.
+We used a user-centered design and agile, test-driven deveopment to create this prototype.
+We used Scrum Agile framework while we adhered to the principles of the agile manifesto for clear communication and workflow amongst the team.

 We developed the prototype functionality through two Sprints one-week long.
-By the end of each sprint we generated a potentially shippable product, which put in front of real users for getting their feedback and include that feedback in the next iteration.
+By the end of each sprint we generated a shippable product, which put in front of real users for getting their feedback and included that feedback in the next iteration.
-Here is an overview of the activities executed during each sprint.
+Here is an overview of the activities for each sprint.

 ### Sprint 0